Rock Creek Campus

 MT 106.
 Math for Mechatronics.
 3 Credits.

 Provides a framework for applying mathematical concepts and principles to mechatronics situations and problems through collaborative learning.
 Involves development, articulation, and documentation of individual problem-solving strategies.
 Explores mechatronics problem topics including dimensional analysis, metrology, the metric system, pneumatics and hydraulics.
-Graphing technology and use of a spreadsheet program is required.
-Prerequisites: (MTH 58 or MTH 60), (WR 115 and RD 115) or IRW 115 or equivalent placement.
+Access to a computer, graphing technology and use of a spreadsheet program is required.
+Prerequisites: MTH 58 or MTH 60, or any course for which MTH 58 or MTH 60 is a prerequisite, or equivalent placement, and (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 MT 108.
 Statistics for Process Control.
 2 Credits.

 Covers Statistical Process Control (SPC), including plotting and interpreting charts and dealing with disposition situations.
 Develops understanding of what is meant by common statistical quantities such as mean, median, mode, standard deviation, skew, and also understanding of how common distributions represent real populations.
 Integrates practice performing computer calculation of these structures and their application to SPC.
-Prerequisite: MTH 60, and (WR 115 or IRW 115).
+Prerequisite: MT 106 or MTH 58 or MTH 60, or any course for which MTH 58 or MTH 60 is a prerequisite, or equivalent placement, and (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 MT 111.
 Electronic Circuits & Devices I. 4 Credits.